cboos/trac-git-plugin/README.markdown

 ===============

-This is a port of [GitPlugin](http://www.trac-hacks.org/wiki/GitPlugin) for Trac 0.12.
+This is a port of [GitPlugin](http://www.trac-hacks.org/wiki/GitPlugin) for Trac 0.13.

 Current Status
 --------------

-The plugin seems to be working well at the moment.
-Multi-repository support is working, as are both the cached and uncached repository options.
-Some parts might still be a little rough around the edges though :)
+The plugin seems to be working at the moment...
+Multi-repository support is OK in the uncached repository version.
+The cached version is still untested.

 Getting Started